A statistical model for quantum spin and photon number states: Discussion

 Beyond the narrow set of issues we have briefly discussed, there remain many open questions about the proposed model and the underlying formalism.
 These questions can only be addressed through continued model development and testing.
-Of particular interest is a model for a Bell test, which holds the promise of revealing a new perspective on the all important property of entanglement.
-Extending the model developed in this paper to include a third SG detector is also of interest, which would enable us to explore the issues of non-commutativity, Heisenberg's Uncertainty Principle, and even the possibility of modeling additional spatial degrees of freedom.
-Should the methodology employed here continue to successfully produce models for important physical systems, the implications will be quite significant.
-This would point to the possible existence of an ontic substructure which underpins the quantum state.
-Such a state of affairs would likely open new directions of inquiry within a variety of fields.
+Of particular interest is a model for a Bell test, where preliminary results indicate a clear violation Bell's inequalities \cite{powers2023}.
+Extending the model developed in this paper to include a third SG detector is also of interest, which would enable us to explore the issues of non-commutativity, Heisenberg's Uncertainty Principle, and the possibility of modeling additional spacetime degrees of freedom.
+We are hopeful that this fresh perspective on fundamental physical systems will reinvigorate interest in the foundations of quantum theory as a pathway to discovery.